Balramsingh12233/Weather-App/README.md

 A few resources to get you started if this is your first Flutter project

-Note: This project not contains all files wich is created by flutter framework during project creation, hence i try to upload only imported files wich need further to devlop new app.
+Note: This project not contains all files which is created by flutter framework during project creation, hence i try to upload only imported files which need further to devlop new app.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)